KebabManFR/ugp-greg/README.md

 The differences between GTCEu and GTCEu-UGP are in the CHANGES file.

-Currently doing: Simplifying Ore Veins.
+Currently doing: Removing unnecessary ores.

 ## Credited Works
 Heating Coil Textures, Wooden Forms, World Accelerators, and the Extreme Combustion Engine are from the **[GregTech: New Horizons Modpack](https://www.curseforge.com/minecraft/modpacks/gt-new-horizons)**.